mthjwu/ask/README.md

 ### Software dependencies ###
 * The software has been tested in MacOSX and Linux system.
 * The software does not depend on any other softwares except some basic python packages.
-* Prequired python packages: pysam, pandas, numpy, statsmodels, matplotlib, seaborn
+* Pre-required python packages: pysam, pandas, numpy, statsmodels, matplotlib, seaborn

-### How to install python ###
+### How to install python and pre-required packages ###
 * install Miniconda by following https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html
 ```
 bash Miniconda3-latest-Linux-x86_64.sh
 ```
-* create a environment with the prequired python packages
+* create a environment with the pre-required python packages
 ```
 conda create -n ask --no-channel-priority pysam pandas numpy matplotlib statsmodels seaborn
 ```